ATTENTION :

 Camping Information

-Pawtuckaway State Park Campground lines the shore of beautiful Pawtuckaway Lake.
-The 192 sites are wooded and many provide views of the lake.
-Each campsite has an open fire ring, picnic table, flat areas for a tent, and a parking space.
-The bathhouses are equipped with running water, flush toilets.
+Bathhouses are equipped with running water, flush toilets.
 24 hour showers are available on Big Island and Horse Island.
 There are no hook-ups at any of the campsites.
 The park also has a camp store where canoe and kayak rentals are available, as well as a public canoe and kayak launch.
-Five cabins are available; each sleeps six people, has electricity, and includes a fire ring and picnic table.
 Pets are not allowed in the campground or beach area of the park.

 Onsite check-in is required at Office during the Main Season, which runs from the Friday before Memorial Day to in May through Labor Day in September, and at other times when the park is staffed.